 Should You Add Stuffing to a Turkey?

 My family is pretty adamant.
 Do not add stuffing to your turkey!
-We prefer to serve my Grandmother’s Cornbread Dressing which is the quintessential Southern cornbread dressing!
+We prefer to serve my Grandmother’s Southern Cornbread Dressing which is the quintessential Southern dressing so many love!
 If your family prefers stuffing, I recommend cooking it separate from the turkey in a casserole dish to make sure that it is cooked properly.

 If you would like to add seasoning and aromatics to the inside of your turkey, by all means do so.
 From time to time, I will add halved garlic bulbs, lemons, herbs that I’ve also included in my seasoned butter, and salt and pepper.
 You’ll want to be sure that your seasonings are the same or at least complimentary.

 How to Know if Your Turkey is Done